|

 I am sure that he is in good hands, said the elf.

-But, in truth, your Highness, it is you that I wish
+But, in truth, your Highness, I came here to speak to you.

-They left the tent, crossed the busy plateau, and started down
+They left the tent and crossed the busy plateau, and started

-the winding path to the outer redoubt with its barricade and ditches.
+down the winding path to the outer redoubt with its barricade

-I believe you know, your Highness, said Fingolfin,
+I believe you know what I have come to say, your Highness,

-Is this not a matter, my Lord, said Eowyn, boldly,
+Is this not a matter, my Lord, said Eowyn, for

 Of course, my Lady, said the elf, bowing slightly.

-you; I have observed your double and my Lords.
-And it is
+observed you; I have observed your double and my Lords double.

-my belief, your Highness, that you would make Eryn Carantaur a
+And it is my belief, your Highness, that you would make Eryn Carantaur

 This is premature, my Lord!
 Prince Legolas is still betrothed